Cultural Resources Department

 At the Town of Boone Cultural Resources Department, we strive to ensure that history, the arts, and culture thrive in our community.
 We work with the diverse cultural groups of Boone to enhance the quality of life, highlight our unique community character, and drive the local economy and tourism.
 It is our goal to encourage the development of our cultural facilities in order to meet the needs of the local community and visitors to Boone.
-In addition to the Jones House, we oversee three historic facilities in Boone.
+In addition to managing the Jones House, we oversee three historic facilities in Boone.
 Contact us today to learn how you can participate in our arts and cultural activities.

 The Rivers’ home was built in 1929 by Robert Campbell Rivers, Jr., the first publisher of Boone’s Watauga Democrat Newspaper as well as publisher of the Blowing Rock Rocket and Avery Journal in Newland.
 Eventually his daughter, author Rachel Rivers-Coffey, and her husband, photographer and reporter Paul Armfield Coffey, took over ownership and publication of the newspaper.
 Rachel and Paul published the newspaper until they sold the company in 1994.
 It was Rachel Rivers-Coffey’s wish to donate her family’s property and house to the Town of Boone.
 The Town accepted the property as a piece of local history and to preserve the natural beauty of the property for the citizens of and visitors to Boone.